pricyspark/ArtifactSort-GI/README.md

   which artifacts to upgrade my greedily replacing single artifacts, but that is too fine-grained.
 I want something that generalizes "good" artifacts.
-- I don't have a full/good build for Genshin Optimizer to accurately recommend good artifacts to upgrade.
+- I don't have a full/good build for Genshin Optimizer to base its upgrade recommendations on.

 If so, then Artifact Sort can help you!